Understanding Canada’s Other Carbon Price

 November 3, 2025

 Despite an increase in 2024 GHGs, obligations under TIER declined.
-The volume of EPCs and Offsets for 2024 versus the retirements mean a growing EPC/Offset bank – and continuing downward pressure on depressed prices.
+The volume of new EPCs and Offsets for 2024 versus retirements mean a growing EPC/Offset bank – and continuing downward pressure on depressed prices.

 Any outcomes of “Grand Bargain” negotiations between Alberta and Canada’s federal government will determine the pace and timeline for the draw-down of the presently ~60 million tonne bank of EPCs and Offsets – and, in turn, the pathway for future EPC/Offset prices.